Have you ever noticed how some brands always pitch you the right offers at the right time and price? That’s one of the benefits of CRM software.

 What is a CRM?

-Customer Relationship Management (CRM) software is a technology that allows you to track customer communication with your brand, collect and organize customer information, and provide real-time engagement insights to your marketing team members, sales reps, and customer service teams, along with any other key stakeholders.
+Customer Relationship Management (CRM) software is a technology that allows you to track customer communication with your brand, collect and organise customer information, and provide real-time engagement insights to your marketing team members, sales reps, and customer service teams, along with any other key stakeholders.

 These insights allow you to provide a consistent and memorable customer experience throughout the customer’s lifetime, increasing their satisfaction with your product and loyalty to your brand.